Isabelle-W/gettingCleaningDataAssignment/CodeBook.md

 ======================================
 The processed data will be calculated by running R script run_analysis.R.
 This script merges the training and test datasets, extracts only the variables representing mean and standard deviation (std), labels the columns with descriptive variable names and creates a tidy dataset with variable averages for each subject and activity.
 The processed data will finally be written into file tidy_dataset.txt.

-Description of the variable names in processed dataset:
+Description of the variable names in tidy dataset:
 ======================================

 - subjectID: identifier of subject 1..30